brandon-mai/Capstone-AI-Othello/README.md

 Or Pygello, because... y'know, Pygame and Othello... ahahaha, yeah I'll see myself out.

 ## What is this?
 A Pygame implementation of the game Othello.
-We made this and add several features to support researching purposes.
+We made this and added several features to support researching purposes.

 Aside from playing Othello, this program is also capable of recording and